CITS5501 lab 10 (week 11) – Modelling with Alloy

 }

-The hash symbol operator (“#”) gives us the cardinality or size of a set. cs is a bit like a “loop variable” in a Java “for ... each” loop: it gives us a way of refering to individuals in the set we’re considering (in this case, computer scientists).
+The hash symbol operator (“#”) gives us the cardinality or size of a set. cs is a bit like a “loop variable” in a Java “for ... each” loop: it gives us a way of referring to individuals in the set we’re considering (in this case, computer scientists).
 The pipe symbol can be read as “such that” or “it is the case that”.

 So with the addition of this fact, our model can be translated into English as: